d3adzo/shepard/README.md

-SHEPARD ~IN PROGRESS~
+SHEPARD /IN PROGRESS/

-This is an ~IN PROGRESS~ persistance tool using Windows Background Intelligent Transfer Service (BITS).
+This is an /IN PROGRESS/ persistance tool using Windows Background Intelligent Transfer Service (BITS).

 Functionality: File Download, File Exfiltration, File Download + Persistent Execution